 Fat Cap

-Many pitmasters believe that placing the pork butt with the fat side allows the fat to melt and drip down over the meat, keeping it moist and adding flavor.
-Others prefer to place the meat with the fat cap facing down to protect the meat from direct heat and prevent it from drying out.
+Most pitmasters believe that placing the pork butt with the fat side up allows the fat to melt and drip down over the meat, keeping it moist and adding flavor.
+Others place the meat with the fat cap facing down to protect the meat from direct heat and prevent it from drying out.

 Smoking a pork butt requires a bit of patience and attention, but the end result is well worth it!
 Just remember to plan ahead and be prepared for the long smoking time, and you’ll be rewarded with delicious, melt-in-your-mouth pulled pork every time!